 You can start the candy cane wreath with either white or red.
 I chose to start with white.

 Cut a length of floral wire and put it through the end of the burlap ribbon as shown below.

 Secure the end to the candy cane wreath form.
 I started on the long end of the form.

-Now we want the stripes to go at an angle.
-So actually we are NOT going to come up through that first hole again.
-Only for this first stripe of white, we are going to create an angle.
-So for the second run of burlap ribbon, we are going to only go through the last two holes leaving the first hole empty.
+Now we want the stripes to go at an angle so we are NOT going to come up through that first hole again.
+For the second run of burlap ribbon, we are going to only go through the last two holes leaving the first hole empty.

 Now we have a stripe of white!
 Leave the roll of ribbon attached and do not cut.
 Add the red ribbon with floral wire in the same manner as you did the white above.